hobbist2102/RSVP_APP_CURSOR_COpilot/PENDING_FIXES.md

 - ⬜ Apply context validation to relationship types and templates
 - ⬜ Review statistics and reporting endpoints for proper isolation

+### 5. OAuth Configuration Issues

+**Issue:**
+- Previously, OAuth credentials for Gmail and Outlook were stored only in environment variables, limiting customization per event
+- The RsvpFollowupConfiguration component lacked clear instructions and proper UI guidance for setup

+**Fix Status:**
+- ✅ Implemented event-specific OAuth credentials storage in the database
+- ✅ Created fallback mechanism from event-specific credentials to environment variables
+- ✅ Enhanced the OAuth routes with improved error handling and detailed logging
+- ✅ Updated RsvpFollowupConfiguration UI with clear instructional alerts
+- ✅ Added step-by-step guidance for both Gmail and Outlook configuration
+- ✅ Improved button styling and visual indicators for connection status
+- ⬜ Create comprehensive documentation for OAuth integration
+- ⬜ Add improved error handling for OAuth token expiration and refresh
+- ⬜ Implement automated testing for OAuth-related functions

 ## Feature Development

 ### 1. Email Service Integration